Essay Writing Advice

 - If you are ever stuck, take a moment and ask yourself 'Why?'
 Why did you choose to write about this topic?
 Why is it important to you?
 Why does it relate to your STEM identity?

-Advice for Five of the 2026 Supplemental Essay Questions
+Advice for Five of the 2027 Supplemental Essay Questions

 These essays cover a wide range of themes and should each be approached differently and thoughtfully.
 The advice listed after each question is designed to help you kickstart your writing process.
-You got this!
+You've got this!

-Question One - Your STEM Future: Academic Interests
+Essay One - Understanding Your Academic Interests

 Caltech has a rigorous core curriculum and students don't declare a major until the end of their first year.
 However, some students arrive knowing which academic fields and areas already most excite them, or which novel fields and areas they most want to explore.